 What happened in Tampa Bay with Gopher Resource?

 - Gopher Resource operates as a recycling plant for lead batteries and other metal products.
 Recently, the Tampa Bay times uncovered a stark reality about the true conditions of this plant that many of their employees have worked under the past few years.
 Located just 6 miles east of downtown Tampa, the Gopher Resource lead smelter employs over 300 people, many of them belonging to Black or immigrant communities.
 The investigation uncovered the disturbing reality that Gopher Resource has failed to properly protect their employees and many face health conditions resulting from increased lead exposure.
-As a result of their failure to properly protect their employees, our law firm has joined a team of lawyers that will represent plaintiffs against Gopher Resource as the local experts on the case.

 Symptoms of Lead Exposure